MJKWoolnough/jslib/README.md

 The SubMenuElement class defines an element which is a MenuItem.
 It It should contain a single [ItemElement](#menu_itemelement) and a single [MenuElement](#menu_menuelement).

 The ItemElement will be displayed in the parent [MenuElement](#menu_menuelement) and the child MenuElement will be the menu that is displayed when this element is selected.
 The placement works similarly to that of [MenuElement](#menu_menuelement), in that it will attempt to put the top-left corner of the new menu at the top-right of the SubMenuElement selected, moving up as necessary, and will move to the left of the SubMenuElement is there is not enough space to the right.

+The 'key' attribute sets a possible quick access key, values of which should be one of the [Keyboard event key values](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values).

 ## <a name="nodes">nodes</a>